 swift-libp2p

-A modern Swift implementation of the libp2p networking stack, designed for wire-protocol compatibility with Go and Rust implementations.
+A modern Swift implementation of the libp2p networking stack with wire-protocol compatibility with Go and Rust implementations.
+Built on Swift Concurrency (async/await, actors) for safe, high-performance peer-to-peer networking.

 Features